-Component Performance measure Participation The Overall Group STIP applies to site based employees at the level of Manager and all Group office employees.
-Composition The Group STIP is a cash bonus, up to a maximum percentage of TFR, based on the employee job band.
-Performance conditions It is assessed and paid annually conditional upon the achievement of key company objectives and individual KPIs.
-For the 2017 financial year, the company objectives were focussed in the areas of safety, group cash contribution, production, costs and a strategic imperative element.
-Award parameters The Group STIP is currently set at between 10% and 60% of TFR for Target achievement, with a maximum of 20%-90% of TFR for Stretch achievement, depending on the employee job band.
-Details of the Group STIP paid to the Directors and KMP are shown in the Remuneration Table in section d(iv).
-The Group's performance against the STI Scorecard for FY17 is as follows:

-STIP Scorecard Target (100%) STIP Weighting Result Award HSE Safety Indicator (TRIFR) 7.1 10% 7.96 0.00% Critical Controls Compliance - top 5 principal hazards (%) 90 15% 93.3 17.48% Profitability Group Cash Contribution (\$ million) 230 20% 342 30.00% Group All In Costs (\$/Oz sold) 1,090 20% 1,039 29.32% Strategic Imperatives Discretionary 100% 35% 135% 47.25% Total 100% 124.05%

-FY17 STIP considerations

-At the time of setting the FY17 STIP measures, the Board determined it would consider the following factors when awarding the score for strategic imperatives measure:

-- Overall business performance - Delivering step change growth through completion of drill programs to extend mine life at each asset - Extension of production profile by reserve growth; and - •Successful completion of the sale of Pajingo and the Ernest Henry transaction.

-Award outcome for the year

-The Board approved a discretionary score of 135.00% for the following reasons:

-- Average mine life of the portfolio has improved in the last 12 months from ~7.4 years to - ~8.3 years based on reserves following the successful completion of the drilling programs; - The Ernest Henry (EH) transaction has been transformative and a key part of improving our average mine life and the quality of our asset portfolio; - The successful divestment of Pajingo; - The Company also achieved a number of other important outcomes, including the reduction in debt levels and the successful achievement of 15 out of 16 FY17 key operational and financial measures and targets.
+Component Performance Participation Group STIP applies to site based employees. employees s at the level c of Manager a and all Composition The Group STIP is a cash bonus, up to a maximum percentage of TFR, based on the employee job band.
+Performance conditions It is assesse objectives a ed and paid annually conditional up nd individual KPIs.
+For the 2017 fin the areas of safety, group cash co nancial yea ar, the compar ny objective s were Award parameters with a maxir job band.
+De STIP is currently set at between 10 num of 20%-90% of TFR for Streto etails of the Group STIP paid to the on Table in section d(iv).
+The Grou as follows: ch achiever e Directors ment, depend and KMP are ing on the e shown in th mployee ne STIP Scorecard Target (100%) STIP Weighting Result Award HSE Safety Indicator (TRIFR) 7.1 10% 7.96 0.00% Critical Controls Compliance - top 5 principal hazards (%) 90 15% 93.3 17.48% Profitability Group Cash Contribution (\$ million) 230 20% 342 30.00% Strategic Imperatives Group All In Costs (\$/Oz sold) 1,090 20% 1,039 29.32 Strategic Imperatives Discretionary 100% 35% 135% 47.25 Total 100% 124.05% FY17 STIP considerations following fac • Overall bus • Delivering each asset • Extension •Successful of setting the FY17 STIP measures ctors when awarding the score for s siness performance step change growth through comp of production profile by reserve gro completion of the sale of Pajingo a strategic in letion of dr owth; and and the Err nperatives me rill programs to nest Henry tra asure: o extend min nsaction.
+Award outcome for the year Average m ~8.3 years b The Ernes our average The succe The Comp reduction in operational Overall busi approved a discretionary score of 1 nine life of the portfolio has improve based on reserves following the su t Henry (EH) transaction has been mine life and the quality of our as ssful divestment of Pajingo; any also achieved a number of oth debt levels and the successful ach and financial measures and targets ness performance on a Group bas e been achieved throughout the bu ed in the la ccessful co transforma set portfolioner importa nievement s. sis met or e st 12 months ompletion of th ative and a ke o; int outcomes, of 15 out of 10 exceeded set t from ~7.4 yo ne drilling pr y part of imp including th 6 FY17 key ograms; proving e

-Overall business performance on a Group basis met or exceeded set targets.
-A number of records have been achieved throughout the business this year.